Showing posts with label Ruckinge. Show all posts

 Ruckinge circular route (5 miles) - bridleway and byways

 Head towards Hythe along the one-way street from Hamstreet crossroads and take the second left turn onto Bourne Lane (by the World War II pillbox).
 At the end of the lane, bear right, through the gate into Hamstreet Woods.
-Our bridleway bears immediately left, and at the next junction it bears right.
-Stay on the grassy path, as the surfaced path on the left eventually deviates.
-Follow this for a mile to the top of the woods.
-It can be very muddy in winter.
-Go through the gate, and shortly afterwards turn left at the T-junction with Gill Lane byway.
+Our bridleway bears immediately left, and around a hundred yards later it forks right.
+Stay on the wide surfaced path for a mile to the top of the woods.
+Go through the gate at the end, and shortly afterwards turn left at the T-junction with Gill Lane byway.

 Continue ahead where the Saxon Shore Way exits right along a farm track.
 300 yards later you will reach a road junction; turn right.
 At the next junction continue straight ahead onto the byway and follow it all the way into the woods, around a sharp right-hand bend and down to the B2067, where we turn right to Ruckinge, passing the Blue Anchor pub which was once frequented by smugglers.